iisayboom/pizza_kata/README.md

 Welcome to the Pizza Kata!

+## 📌 Submission Guidelines

+To help us understand your approach and thought process, please follow these guidelines:

+* **Fork this repository** (or copy it into your own GitHub/GitLab project).
+* **Commit regularly** with meaningful commit messages.
+This helps us follow your reasoning during the refactor and feature implementation.
+* We strongly prefer to see your **development history**.
+A single final commit makes it difficult to assess your approach.
+* You may submit your solution as a link to a **public Git repository**, or as a **ZIP file**.
+* ⚠️ **If there is no Git history**, we cannot properly evaluate your solution.

+Good luck and enjoy the kata! 🍀

 ## Goal

 You are given a working but poorly structured Spring Boot application that handles pizza orders.
 Your task is to: